antonmyronyuk/SelfAssessment/Skills/Programming.md

   - Escape sequence: 🖐️ used
   - RFC: 🖐️ used
   - IETF: 🖐️ used
-  - IANA
+  - IANA h
   - IEEE: 🖐️ used
   - Base64: 🖐️ used
-  - ECMA
+  - ECMA u
-  - ICANN
+  - ICANN h
   - ISO: 🖐️ used
   - MIME: 🖐️ used
   - OWASP: 🖐️ used
   - UTF-8: 🖐️ used
   - W3C: 🖐️ used
-  - ODMG
+  - ODMG h